 I have mentioned a few times in the past that the way that metrogel helps rosacea is unknown.
 This statement deserves some clarification.
 Actually the way that metronidazole works is well known.
-How the effect of metrogel leads to a benefit in rosacea, well, that is something worth exploring some more later on.
+This is despite the official prescribing information for Metrogel 1% listing the Pharmacodynamics as “the mechanisms by which metronidazole acts are unknown”.

 You may wonder why there is so much emphasis on the metronidazole based products ?
 As much as metrogel and its friends metrocream, metrolotion, rozex, noritate (and indeed generic metrogel, also from fougera) are not a panacea for rosacea, they do represent the single most proven treatment specifically for rosacea.
 Thus newly diagnosed rosacea sufferers are quite likely to leave their doctor’s surgery with a script for metro-something.
 All the studies show that in many cases metrogel does indeed work.
 Further, other studies clearly show that combining metrogel with antibiotics results in better clearance.